What is a foreclosed home? | Pros and cons | Stages of foreclosure | Georgia foreclosure laws | Should I buy a foreclosure? | FAQs

 Georgia is one of the fastest-growing states, but Atlanta has some of the highest foreclosure rates in the country, making it an especially good place to look for foreclosed properties.

-Buying foreclosures is a proven strategy for buyers to get properties for under-market prices, but it doesn't come without risk.
+Buying foreclosures is a proven strategy for buyers to get properties for under-market prices, but it can be risky.

-Fortunately, Clever Real Estate can help you find a top local agent so you can navigate the foreclosure market like a pro and get a great deal.
+Fortunately, Clever Real Estate can match you with a top local agent who will help you navigate the foreclosure market and get a great deal.

 What is a foreclosed home?